Template created by Discovery

 Creative work is complex, often involving many requirements and handoffs between different teams.
 Without a system to centralize and track all your creative workflows, things can get disorganized quickly—leading to delays, missed steps, and inconsistent practices.

-That’s why we’ve partnered with Discovery to create a custom creative production template.
+That’s why Discovery developed their own custom creative production template in Asana.
 A master of media production at scale, Discovery Digital Studios uses Asana to produce thousands of videos and creative assets every month for their consumer apps, social channels, and web properties.
 Use their template to apply Discovery’s proven systems to your own work—capture all your creative production in one place, streamline handoffs between teams, and ensure no requirements slip through the cracks.

 Discovery’s creative production template is a pre-made framework to help streamline your team’s creative workflow.
 It includes all the components you need to create—and customize—a centralized production system, with seamless handoffs between stakeholders and teams.